Visit the institution website for COVID‑19 updates

 Months of entry

-The Computational Finance MSc will introduce students to the computational methods that are widely used by practitioners and financial institutions in today’s markets.
-This course will provide students with a solid foundation not only in traditional quantitative methods and financial instruments, but also scientific computing, numerical methods, high-performance computing, distributed ledgers, big-data analytics and agent-based modelling.
-These techniques will be used to understand financial markets from a post-crisis perspective which incorporates findings from the study of financial markets at high-frequency time scales, modern approaches to understanding systematic risk and financial contagion, and disruptive technologies such as distributed-ledgers and crypto- currencies.
-The course is highly practical, and students will have the opportunity to apply their learning to real-world data and case studies in hands-on laboratory sessions.
+Our Computational Finance MSc will introduce you to the computational methods that are widely used by practitioners and financial institutions in today’s markets.
+You will get a solid foundation not only in traditional quantitative methods and financial instruments, but also scientific computing, numerical methods, high-performance computing, distributed ledgers, big-data analytics and agent-based modelling.
+These techniques will be used to understand financial markets from a post-crisis perspective which incorporates findings from the study of financial markets at high-frequency time scales, modern approaches to understanding systematic risk and financial contagion, and disruptive technologies such as distributed-ledgers and crypto-currencies.
+The course is highly practical, and you'll have the opportunity to apply your learning to real-world data and case studies in hands-on laboratory sessions.

 Qualification, course duration and attendance options